 Food and drink go hand-in-hand and, when done well, can create a luxurious experience.
 The Reinheitsgebot (Beer Purity Law) helps to protect the outstanding quality of Munich’s beers.
 Bavaria celebrated the Reinheitsgebot’s 500th anniversary in 2016.

-While it doesn’t quite reach the 500-year mark, the symbol awarded to royally appointed suppliers has been guaranteeing good quality for an impressive 200+ years.
+While it doesn’t quite reach the 500-year mark, the symbol awarded to Royal Bavarian Purveyors to the court has been guaranteeing good quality for an impressive 200+ years.
 The title was awarded to craftsmen, producers and companies by the Wittelsbacher dynasty, who once ruled over Bavaria.
 Nearly every area of day-to-day life was covered by one of these royal suppliers, who were selected to receive the title on account of the superior quality of their goods.
 Many of these companies still sell their exquisite products today, including the watchmaker Andreas Huber, the jeweller Hemmerle, shoemaker Eduard Meier, fabric warehouse Radspieler, delicatessen Dallmayr and the porcelain maker Nymphenburger Porzellanmanufaktur.

 A stroll down Munich’s grandest shopping street, Maximilianstrasse, is the ideal way to catch up with the latest trends from luxury international clothing and jewellery brands or purchase a designer piece or two of your own.
 The Brienner Quartier in Brienner Strasse reflects the elegance of a high-class shopping culture in its classical buildings.
 Exquisite stores – some of which remain family- owned to this day – blend the traditional with the modern for a unique shopping experience.